 "You must try and keep the animal in sight and very slowly and gently try and swim backwards and get into shallow water.
 Again, you've got to be careful -- large sharks can attack in very shallow depths."

-Doing the above may help to a degree, but Peirce says the likelihood of escaping an attack from a big shark without injury is slim.
+Doing the above may help to a degree, but Peirce says the likelihood of escaping without injury when a big shark attacks is slim.